HeisenbergHK/Doctor-Reservation-System/README.md

 This is a simple Doctor Reservation System made by Hassan Kalantari

-I used the Django framework to simplfy the process of development If you already work with this framework, then the project schema is straintforward in order to run and see the final work you need to run the "mange.py" with the command "python manage.py runserver", after that you can see the result in your web browser
+I used the Django framework to simplify the process of development If you already work with this framework, then the project schema is straightforward to run and see the final work you need to run the "mange.py" with the command "python manage.py runserver", after that you can see the result in your web browser
-I manage the database to be easy and straightforward
+I manage the database to be straightforward

-# Project Title
+# Doctor Reservation System

-One Paragraph of project description goes here
+This is a simple Doctor Reservation System made by Hassan Kalantari

 ## Getting Started